-TOP TEN ITEMS FOR TRAVELING ABROAD
+TOP TEN TRIPS TIPS FOR TRAVELING ABROAD

 Personal preparedness when traveling is important, especially when traveling abroad.
 So with some extra planning and attention to detail, the vacation of a lifetime can be safe and enjoyable.